dmke/thesis-template/README-EN.md

 The `rake` command in the console starts the compile process.

-Manual execution of the `xelatex thesis.tex` or the `bibtex thesis.aux` commands are not required, since the `rake` command takes care of those tasks.
+Manual execution of the `xelatex thesis.tex` or the `biber thesis.aux` commands are not required, since the `rake` command takes care of those tasks.
 Depending on the log outputs, the command decides if and which programs have to be launched.
-For example, after a change in the bibliography woudl cause
+For example, after a change in the bibliography would cause
-`bibtex` to be launched and `xelatex` would be used to update the page numbers and cross-references.
+`biber` to be launched and `xelatex` would be used to update the page numbers and cross-references.
 If there is nothing to do (only when the created
 `thesis.pdf` is newer than all `tex` and image files), nothing is done.

 ## Tips and Tricks